Steve Garrison: Milwaukee Brewers

 Garrison was selected by the Milwaukee Brewers in the 10th round (295th overall) of the 2005 Major League Baseball draft.
+He made his professional debut with the rookie-level Arizona League Brewers.
+Garrison made 17 appearances (16 starts) for the Single-A West Virginia Power in 2006, posting a 7-6 record and 3.45 ERA with 77 strikeouts across 88 2/3 innings pitched.

+Garrison began the 2007 campaign with the High-A Brevard County Manatees, pitching to an 8-4 record and 3.44 ERA with 74 strikeouts in 20 starts.

 San Diego Padres

 On July 25, 2007, Garrison was traded to the San Diego Padres with Will Inman and Joe Thatcher in exchange for Scott Linebrink.

-He was promoted as high as Triple-A, where he played for the Portland Beavers.
-On September 6, 2010, he was designated for assignment.
+On November 20, 2009, the Padres added Garrison to their 40-man roster to protect him from the Rule 5 draft.
+He made 17 appearances (11 starts) for the rookie-level Arizona League Padres, High-A Lake Elsinore Storm, and Triple-A Portland Beavers, accumulating a 2-4 record and 5.37 ERA with 38 strikeouts over 57 innings of work.
+On September 6, 2010, Garrison was designated for assignment by the Padres.

 New York Yankees

 On September 9, 2010, Garrison was claimed off waivers by the New York Yankees.
 He joined the Double-A Trenton Thunder for the 2010 Eastern League playoffs.

-He was called up by the Yankees for the first time on July 19, 2011.
-Garrison made his major league debut on July 25, 2011, against the Seattle Mariners, recording the last 2 outs in a 10–3 Yankees win.
-He was designated for assignment on September 11, 2011, and became a minor league free agent after the season.
+Garrison was promoted to the major leagues for the first time on July 19, 2011.
+Garrison made his major league debut on July 25, against the Seattle Mariners, recording the last two outs in a 10–3 Yankees win.
+Garrison was designated for assignment by New York on September 11, following the promotion of Austin Romine.
+He became a minor league free agent after the season.

 Seattle Mariners

-The Seattle Mariners signed Garrison to a minor league contract on November 22, 2011.
+On November 22, 2011, Garrison signed a minor league contract with the Seattle Mariners.
+He made 24 appearances (21 starts) for the Double-A Jackson Generals and Triple-A Tacoma Rainiers in 2012, posting a combined 6-9 record and 5.13 ERA with 58 strikeouts across 124 2/3 innings pitched.